 Top Attractions to Experience

-Once you have gotten settled in your accommodation, you can start to plan your daily sightseeing adventures.
+Once you have gotten settled in your holiday accommodation of a luxury Italian villa or hotel, you can start to plan your daily sightseeing adventures.
 Sardinia has so much to offer its guests, from the beautiful beaches and food, to the architecture that takes your breath away.
 Some ideas to get you started include:

 - San Benedetto Market – An open air food market, which incorporates lots of colour, but be prepared for it to be busy!